DJFiya/password_guessing_sim/README.md

 >
 > The author does **not endorse or permit** any unethical, illegal, or unauthorized use of this codebase.

 ---

 ## 📌 Project Objectives

 - Design a password guessing simulator to demonstrate brute-force and smart strategies
 - Explore systems programming concepts with Rust, including thread safety and ownership
-- Experiment with performance optimization through multithreading and filtering
+- Experiment with performance optimization through multithreading and constraint-based filtering
 - Build a modular, maintainable CLI-based application

 ---